joelimgu/brute_force_prime_search/README.md

 ### Contributing
 If you have any more ideas of good exercises to practice basic rust concepts, or you find any way of making the code better just create an Issue se we can talk about it!
 Thanks 😊.

+## Licence
+Even if it's under MIT licence if yo ever use this code as exercice every mention will be apreciated.